 One of the most effective lice-repellant methods for dogs is the same treatment used to kill pests.
 These treatments are usually both pest killers and prevention methods when used properly.
 Here are some of our top flea and tick treatments that can help to prevent lice and other pest infestations.

 Each dose of these products provides protection for one month at a time, allowing you to go about your daily activities knowing that your dog is protected from any pests that may be lurking.

 Natural Lice Repellant for Dogs

 These won’t necessarily kill lice or other pests, but they will make the environment of your dog’s body less desirable and reduce the risk of infestation.
-Here are a few insect repelling ingredients that can help tell lice to buzz off:
+Here are a few insects that live repelling ingredients that can help tell lice to buzz off: